-New Orleans has a lot of offer, as does the Uptown Freret neighborhood where the Alder hotel is located.
-You’ve probably also done your homework and have your sightseeing, dining and shopping options and preferences lined up.
+New Orleans has a lot to offer, as does the Uptown Freret neighborhood where the Alder hotel is located.
+You’ve probably also done your homework and have your sightseeing, dining, and shopping options and preferences lined up.
 However, the idiosyncrasies of any city might throw off even a seasoned traveler.
 On top of that, online directions could be unreliable, transportation schedules confusing, and what looks like an easy 10-minute walk on the map might get you lost in an unfamiliar neighborhood.

 That’s why we’d like to help you navigate the Freret neighborhood and beyond with comfort and confidence, to make your stay in Uptown New Orleans as pleasant as possible.
-Here’s our guide to your transportation options, our top recommendations for places to see, and eat and shop at within walking distance, as well as the options for when you’re looking for a workout or a little pampering, and more.
+Here’s our guide to your transportation options, our top recommendations for places to see, eat and shop within walking distance, as well as the options for when you’re looking for a workout or a little pampering, and more.

 The Alder Hotel offers free self-parking in the parking lot directly across the street.
 It’s relatively rare to find this amenity in New Orleans, so we hope you take advantage of it.
-There’s also street parking available near the hotel, but it might be limited depending on time of year and day.
+There’s also street parking available near the hotel, but it might be limited depending on the time of year and day.

 The historic St. Charles Avenue streetcar line is within walking distance, about 20 minutes away.
-The streetcar stops on every block of St. Charles Ave., running from every eight to 20 minutes, depending on time of day and night (although please don’t quote us on that).
+The streetcar stops on every block of St. Charles Ave., running from every eight to 20 minutes, depending on the time of day and night (although please don’t quote us on that).
 The fare is $1.25 per person, and you can get passes ranging from one-day passes ($3) to month-long ($55).

 Our preferred and therefore most recommended walking route from the hotel to catch the St. Charles Ave. streetcar is to:

 - Take a left at the hotel’s entrance